CROH-Lab/Standard-Operating-Procedures/Total Protein.md

 **Preparation of Diluted Albumin (BSA) Standards**
 1. Dilute the contents of one Albumin Standard (BSA) ampule into several clean vials, preferably using the same diluent as the samples.
 *These standards can be made during the 4 hour incubation period in the sample preparation section.*
 2. Use the following table as a guide to prepare a set of protein standards.
 For this project we will use the microplate procedure.
-Diluent is DI water Type II.
+Diluent is DI water Type II or RODI water.
 Each vial will be a sterile 1.5 mL microcentrifuge tube.
 Label the cap of the microcentrifuge$

 **Standard Table**